azyablov/sros_bng_observability/README.md

 Additional licenses and API tokens:
 - *SROS* images (vr-sros should obtained from official Nokia representatives).
 - *SROS* license is required to run the *SROS* containers (should obtained from official Nokia representatives).
-- *Telegram API* token is required to send messages to a Telegram channel [Telegram Bots Tutorial](https://core.telegram.org/bots/tutorial).
+- Optional: *Telegram API Token* is required to send messages to a Telegram channel [Telegram Bots Tutorial](https://core.telegram.org/bots/tutorial).

-# What is Observability?
+# TL;DR Observability for MAG (BNG)

 ## Observability vs Monitoring

-Not the same as monitoring (practically collection and visualisation), so the aim of this setup is to provide observability of the *MAG*  devices and the network elements connected to it.
+Not the same as monitoring (practically collection and visualization), so the aim of this setup is to provide observability of the *MAG*  devices and the network elements connected to it.
 Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 In other words, observability is the ability to understand what is happening inside a system based on the data that is available from outside the system.
 Collection of everything creates a mess and makes observation and troubleshooting hard.

 Our magic formula would be the following: